CiscoDevNet/iotsp-device-sdk-java/examples/iotsp-batching/README.md

 * Package the app using commands shown below.
 The commands can change based on your IOxClient location and your iotsp-edge-rule-engine location.
 ```
-./ioxclient package ..path/iotsp-edge-rule-engine/IOxPackage
+./ioxclient package ..path/iotsp-batching/IOxPackage
 ```

 * Go to portal and upload your package.tar.gz in Fog Application tab.

-* After uploading the app, install the app with atleast c1.medium size.
-Change the device ip address to point to the Raspberry Pi ip address.
-Change the rule if required.
+* After you upload the app, install the app with at least c1.medium size.

-* When running the app, the logs by default go into RE_Multi_Devices.log file.
+* When you run the app, the logs by default go into RE_BC_Multi_Devices<number>.log file.
 Log rotation is by default enabled which allows only 3 log files to be uploaded each of size 1Mb.

 * Note on console logging: The current sample application redirects the console logs to "stdout.log".
 The console logging is turned off by default in the "package_config.ini".
-If this is turned on and the application runs for long time, there is a chance of logs flooding up the space.
-If the redirection is disabled, IOx will have an issue with the stdout/stderr buffers getting full and it will not be flushed properly, causing the application to hang.
-Therefore, care needs to be taken when enabling console logging.
-The application developers can choose not to log to console at all by disabling the console logger in logging.properties.
+If turned on and application runs for long time there is a chance of filling up the space.
+If the redirection is disabled, the IoX will have an issue with the stdout/stderr buffers getting full and not getting flushed properly and application migh hang.
+So when enabling console logging care need to be taken.
+The application developers can choose not to log to console at all by disabling the console logger in logging.properties itself.

-# Changing Log Level
+# Change Log
-* To change log level in the log file or stdout, go to IOxPackage/package_config.ini.
-Modify the log_level_file or log_level_console to get desired log level.
+* To change log level for your log file or stdout, go to IOxPackage/package_config.ini.
+Modify log_level_file or log_level_console to get desired log level.
 The project uses java.util.logging.
-So the supported log levels are:
+So the supported log levels are:-
-- FINEST, FINER, FINE, CONFIG, INFO, WARNING, SEVERE They map to logback.xml logging levels as follow:
+  FINEST, FINER, FINE, CONFIG, INFO, WARNING, SEVERE
+  They map to logback.xml logging levels as follow:
  * FINEST  -> TRACE
  * FINER   -> DEBUG